 Just ask the restaurant what they have.
 And always check before you order – sometimes there’ll be eggs (avga in Greek) or milk (gala in Greek) or a beef-based bouillon cube hidden in the batter.
 If you mention Knorr, a popular bouillon brand, they’ll understand what you mean.

 In my experience, people are usually confused when you want a whole meal without any meat in it, but they always have lots of options for you.
 They’ll be excited to share the undiscovered gems of Greek cuisine with you.

 We hope you love Greek food as much as we do.
 Kali Oreksi!

 Are you interested in learning how to cook Greek food?
 Would you like to find more about Greek food and taste typical Greek dishes?

-Kids Love Greece has a network of trusted partners which organize cooking lessons and food tours.
-See all our food related tours HERE.
+Kids Love Greece has a network of trusted partners who organize cooking lessons and food tours.
+See all of our Food-related Tours.

 Best season to visit